MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-04-Explore-Delta-Lake.md

 1. In the sidebar, use the **(+) New** link to create a **Notebook**.

-1. Change the default notebook name (**Untitled Notebook *[date]***) to `Explore Delta Lake` and in the **Connect** drop-down list, select the **Serverless cluster** if it is not already selected.
-If the cluster is not running, it may take a minute or so to start.
+2. Change the default notebook name (**Untitled Notebook *[date]***) to `Explore Delta Lake` and in the **Connect** drop-down list, select the **Serverless SQL Warehouse** if it is not already selected.
+If the compute is not running, it may take a minute or so to start.

-1. In the first cell of the notebook, enter the following code, which creates a volume for storing product data.
+3. In the first cell of the notebook, enter the following code, which creates a volume for storing product data.

      ```sql
     %sql
     CREATE VOLUME IF NOT EXISTS product_data_volume
      ```

-1. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
+4. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
 Then wait for the Spark job run by the code to complete.

-1. Under the existing code cell, use the **+ Code** icon to add a new code cell.
+5. Under the existing code cell, use the **+ Code** icon to add a new code cell.
 Then in the new cell, enter and run the following Python code.

     ```python
     import requests